MechanicalRock/mechanicalrock.github.io/_posts/2020-01-13-serverless-express-api.md

 # Let's create a hello world app with SAM!

 Let's build a very simple guestbook API using Express.
 The guestbook will be used to record a comment, the name of the person who made the comment, and the time the comment was made.
 We will add an additional endpoint that can retrieve all the comments that have been made, starting with the latest comment.
 We will use S3 to store the comments.
 Note that while I could use an RDBMS or NoSQL database for this, as I only have a requirement for a pageable list this is overkill.
-If I needed to retrieve comments by an ID or some other attribute, then I would start looking at storage solutions with flexible options for retrieving data.
+If I needed to retrieve comments by an ID or some other attribute, then I would start looking at storage solutions with flexible options for retrieving data. (note: this makes deleting the API a bit of a pain - because unless the comments bucket is empty the stack will fail to delete.
+Keep in mind that you will need to delete the bucket independently of the stack when you remove this application from your account).

 We will build this all using the AWS Serverless Application Model (SAM).